Ifo, Ogun State

+Major communities in Ifo local government area include Ifo Town, Agbado, Giwa Oke Aro, Akute Ajuwon, Ibogun, Coker Ilepa, Ibaragun, Lemode, Robiyan, Ope Ilu, Itoki, Mapara town, Adiyan, Matogun village, Matogun village, Abule Ekun village, Orile ifo town.
 The paramount traditional ruler and permanent Chairman Obas Council in IFO LGA is Olofin of Isheri Oba (Engr) Sulaiman Adekunle Bamgbade he is also the only king in the Chief law of Ogun state with prescribed authority to appoint Baale in IFO Local government Area in general as Gazetted in 1980.
 Also, a permanent member of the Ogun/ State Council of Obas.

 Transportation

-Ifo is connected to nearby Lagos by a railway that was completed in 1899, with a length of 77 kilometers (48 mi).
+Ifo is connected to nearby Lagos by a railway that was completed in 1899, with a length of 77 kilometres (48 mi).
 Roads connect it to Lagos as well as Abeokuta, Ilaro, Shagamu, Itori, and Ketou.

 Languages

 The main language is the Egba dialects of the Yoruba language.

 Nearby localities

 Nearby major towns include Soyinka Alaja, Iyana Cele, Igbusi, Ilepa, Onihale, Pakoto, Kajola, Lisa, Oyero, Arepo, Seriki, Coker, Ibogun, Matogun, Lambe, Alagbole, Ajuwon and Akute, Ojodu, Isheri all of which constitute their own communities with their own traditional rulers (Obas and Baale's).
 Together these areas make up Ifo Division.
 Ifo Division has a large industrial area containing several factories.
 The town of Ifo itself is home to branches of several established Nigerian banks.

 Ifo is the fastest growing part-market of the Ogun metropolis, owing in part to increasing influxes of people from Ifo's surrounding towns and villages who are attracted by the town's proximity to Lagos State.